Pjdecocq/Animated-Read-More-Area/README.md

 Vivamus mattis dui non leo malesuada, in dictum risus scelerisque.
 Aliquam sed mattis nisl.
 Nunc a maximus lorem, vel ornare mi.
 Maecenas pharetra vitae est vulputate efficitur. sit amet fermentum massa ultricies eu.<br>
 **[/read-more]**

+Link to fiddle.
+Working example not with shortcode but pure jquery.
+*Note: By targeting the button look if there is a possible parent element like a `<p>` tag.
+Wordpress' wrapping `<p>` tags in tinyMceEditors by default *